crohn’s & chronic illness

 One day you are strong, living fully.
 The next, everything changes.

 Or maybe you've been living with this for years.
-You know the cycle.
-The flares and the remissions.
-The good weeks and the weeks where getting out of the car takes everything you have.
-You've learned to manage — but managing isn't the same as living.
+You know the cycle - the flares and the remissions, the good weeks and the weeks where getting out of bed takes everything you have.
+You've learned to just manage.

 How i can help